whitneyburton/portfolios/matt_desmarteau.markdown

 ### Work

 Module 1 was an intense programming experience.
 Module 1 really challenges how you push yourself as an individual.
 My experience working individually was challenging due to the amount of information to process in such a short period of time.
 There was a tremendous amount of individual research and learning during lunch and after school to keep up with the class work and projects.
 Proper time management was tested constantly and became apparent by the end of the first week how important it would be for success in the program.
-I learned a wealth of information about OO programming as well as strengthening my all around individual skill sets in learning complex ideas and time management.
+I learned a wealth of information about OO programming and strengthened my individual skill sets in time management, problem solving, and breaking complex ideas into manageable tasks.

-#### Individual Project - Enigma
+### Individual Project - Enigma

 * [GitHub URL](https://github.com/MDes41/Enigma)
 * [Original Assignment](https://github.com/turingschool/curriculum/blob/b38606f60fd77e4bf64e6c33d922c90f3cdfa4dc/source/projects/enigma.markdown)